callmeraymon/nginx-proxy-manager/README.md

 ## Project Goal

 I created this project to use docker-compose instead of the built in docker GUI.
 I also wanted NGINX to have the ability to proxy other devices on my network.
+Which is achieved with a macvlan network bridge.

 ## Requirements